radicle-dev/radicle.xyz-old/README.md

 - The website is to be served from the `docs/` directory.
 - `index.html` will serve as the entry point.

-Run the following commands to start the server and serve the website on your `locahost`:
+Run the following commands to start the server and serve the website on your `localhost`:

 ```bash
 # Assuming you are already in the project directory